 Take one afternoon a week to work from a coffee shop or simply take your computer to the dining room or patio for an hour a day.
 Studies have shown working outdoors boosts creativity, reduces stress, improves physical health, and more!
 Large companies like Google have even begun to create Bioliphic offices, which integrate nature and naturally occurring light into workspaces for employees to enjoy.

 Sprucing up your space or making minor changes to your WFH office can have a huge impact on your overall well-being.
+A Human Spaces Global Report found that workplaces that incorporate natural elements, like greenery and sunlight, see a 6% boost in productivity and a 15% boost in creativity compared to offices that don’t.
+So, if your workplace is in a place that doesn’t allow natural elements or sunlight (a basement or living room), consider moving your space.
 Changing your environment can change your outlook and help you see things in a whole new light, leading to sharper focus, creativity, reduced stress, and higher productivity.

 Find creative ways to take breaks